My Social Media Blitz Peeters Out

 I'll see if I can grow my readership more organically on this path.
 If I can make someone slow down and see the world from another angle, from another perspective, then I'll have done my job.

 Last, the crippling doubts of the blog's early days are (mostly) gone.
-Don't get me wrong, I'm not Shakespeare, but I get just enough positive feedback from complete strangers to keep worrying that I'm only putting out garbage.
+Don't get me wrong, I'm not Willy Shakespeare, but I get just enough positive feedback from complete strangers to keep worrying that I'm only pouring out garbage.
 Again, that's more than enough water for this cactus to thrive on.

 We'll see where it goes.